Internal Revenue Service (IRS), Treasury.

 Form Number: 8864.

-Abstract: The American Jobs Creation Act, act section 302, added new code section 40A, credit for biodiesel used as a fuel.
+Abstract: The American Jobs Creation Act of 2004, section 302, added new code section 40A, credit for biodiesel used as a fuel.
 Form 8864 has been developed to allow taxpayers to compute the biodiesel fuels credit.
 Section 38(b)(17) allows the biodiesel credit to be taken as a credit against income tax for businesses that sell or use biodiesel mixed with other fuels or sold as straight biodiesel.

 Current Actions: There are no changes being made to Form 8864 at this time.